AGENDA FOR TRANSFORMATION

 - Courts to limit themselves to interpreting the law and to refrain from stretching the duty to interpret into an ability to legislate.

 - All legislation to remain the domain of elected representatives or, in case of delegated legislation, administrative offices.

-- A special tribunal could be set up to deal with governance failures – whose decisions would be subject to judicial review (limited to testing appropriateness or correctness of the PIL tribunal’s decisions).
+- A special tribunal could be set up to deal with governance failures – whose decisions would be subject to judicial review (limited to the testing appropriateness or correctness of the PIL tribunal’s decisions).

-8. Improve tax compliance and eradicate black money – primary tool to be lower taxes and ease of compliance
+8. Improve tax compliance and eradicate black money – a primary tool to be lower taxes and ease of compliance

 - Electronic transactions to be preferred over cash – build incentives for electronic transactions